Jewish Book Council

-The Jewish Book Council (Hebrew: המועצה למען הספר היהודי באמריקה), founded in 1944, is an organization encouraging and contributing to Jewish literature.
+The Jewish Book Council (Hebrew: המועצה למען הספר היהודי באמריקה), founded in 1943, is an American organization encouraging and contributing to Jewish literature.
 The goal of the council, as stated on its website, is "to promote the reading, writing and publishing of quality English language books of Jewish content in North America".
-The council sponsors the National Jewish Book Awards, the Sami Rohr Prize for Jewish Literature, the JBC Network, JBC Book Clubs, the Visiting Scribe series, and Jewish Book Month.
+The council sponsors the National Jewish Book Awards, the JBC Network, JBC Book Clubs, the Visiting Scribe series, and Jewish Book Month.
+It previously sponsored the Sami Rohr Prize for Jewish Literature.
 It publishes an annual literary journal called Paper Brigade.

-It broke off from the JCC Association on January 1, 1994, and became an independent not-for-profit 501(c)(3) corporation chartered in the State of New York.
-Its primary support is from individuals, and from organizations and foundations in the Jewish community.

 History

-The Council's origins date back to 1925, when Fanny Goldstein, a librarian at the West End Branch of the Boston Public Library, set up an exhibit of Judaic books as a focus of what she called Jewish Book Week.
-In 1927, with the assistance of Rabbi S. Felix Mendelsohn of Chicago, Jewish communities around the country adopted the event.

-Jewish Book Week proved so successful that in 1940 the National Committee for Jewish Book Week was founded, with Fanny Goldstein as its chairperson.
+The Jewish Book Council (JBC)'s origins date to 1925, when Fanny Goldstein, a librarian at the West End Branch of the Boston Public Library, set up an exhibit of Judaic books as a focus of what she dubbed "Jewish Book Week".
+In 1927, with the assistance of Rabbi S. Felix Mendelssohn of Chicago, Jewish communities around the United States adopted the event.
+Jewish Book Week proved so successful that in 1940 the National Committee for Jewish Book Week was founded, with Goldstein as chairperson.
 Dr. Mordecai Soltes succeeded her one year later.
 Representatives of major American Jewish organizations served on this committee, as did groups interested in promulgating Yiddish and Hebrew literature.

-Jewish Book Week activities proliferated and were extended to a one-month period in 1943.
+Jewish Book Week activities proliferated and were extended to one month in 1943.
 At the same time, the National Committee for Jewish Book Week became the Jewish Book Council, reflecting its broader scope.
-In March of the following year, the National Jewish Welfare Board, which would ultimately become the Jewish Community Centers Association (JCCA), entered into an agreement with the Book Council to become its official sponsor and coordinating organization, providing financial support and organizational assistance.
+In March 1944, the National Jewish Welfare Board, which would ultimately become the Jewish Community Centers Association (JCCA), entered into an agreement with the Book Council to become its official sponsor and coordinating organization, providing financial support and organizational assistance.
 This arrangement reflected the realization that local JCCs were the primary site of community book fairs.
 While under the auspices of the JCCA, the Jewish Book Council maintained an executive board, composed of representatives from major American Jewish organizations and leading figures in the literary world.

+On January 1, 1994, the Jewish Book Council became an independent non-profit organization, splitting off from the JCCA.
+The Council's executive board voted to create an independent entity.

+Under executive director Carolyn Starman Hessel, who had been called the "Jewish Oprah", JBC's activities and influence grew.
+On April 1, 2015, Naomi Firestone-Teeter, who had been with JBC since 2006, succeeded Hessel.

+In response to the Boycott, Divestment and Sanctions movement within the literary world during the Gaza war, the JBC began an initiative to encourage Jewish community authors and readers to support Jewish books and authors.